+(; ; ; ; ;) June 30, S eptember 30, Cl

-(in millions) December 31, 2019 s eptember 30, 2019 Change
+(in millions) 2020 2019 Change

-Short-term debt \$ 20 \$ 10
+Short-term debt \$ 1,321 \$ 10

-Current portion of long-term debt 1,342 501
+Current portion of long-term debt 1,102 501

-Long-term debt 5,920 6,708
+Long-term debt 5,671 6,708

-Total debt 7,282 7,219 1%
+Total debt 8,094 7,219 12%

-Less: cash and cash equivalents 2,160 2,805
+Less: cash and cash equivalents 2,342 2,805

-Total net debt 5,122 4,414 16%
+Total net debt 5,752 4,414 30%

-Shareholders' equity attributable to Johnson Controls ordinary shareholders 19,329 19,766 -2%
+Shareholders' equity attributable to Johnson Controls ordinary shareholders 17,805 19,766 -10%

-Total capitalization \$ 24,451 \$ 24,180 1%
+Total capitalization \$ 23,557 \$ 24,180 -3%

-Total net debt as a % of total capitalization 20.9% 18.3%
+Total net debt as a % of total capitalization 24.4% 18.3%

 - Net debt and net debt as a percentage of total capitalization are non-GAAP financial measures.
-The Company believes the percentage of total net debt to total capitalization is useful to understanding the Company's financial condition as it provides a review of the extent to which the Company relies on external debt financing for its funding and is a measure of risk to its shareholders. - The Company believes its capital resources and liquidity position at December 31, 2019 are adequate to meet projected needs.
-The Company believes requirements for working capital, capital expenditures, dividends, stock repurchases, minimum pension contributions, debt maturities and any potential acquisitions in the remainder of fiscal 2020 will continue to be funded from operations, supplemented by short- and long-term borrowings, if required.
+The Company believes the percentage of total net debt to total capitalization is useful to understanding the Company's financial condition as it provides a review of the extent to which the Company relies on external debt financing for its funding and is a measure of risk to its shareholders. - The Company believes its capital resources and liquidity position at June 30, 2020 are adequate to meet projected needs.
+The Company believes requirements for working capital, capital expenditures, dividends, minimum pension contributions, debt maturities and any potential acquisitions or stock repurchases in the remainder of fiscal 2020 will continue to be funded from operations, supplemented by short- and long-term borrowings, if required.
 The Company currently manages its short-term debt position in the U.S. and euro commercial paper markets and bank loan markets.
 In the event the Company is unable to issue commercial paper, it would have the ability to draw on its \$2.5 billion and \$0.5 billion revolving credit facilities.
 The facilities mature in December 2024 and December 2020, respectively.
-There were no draws on the revolving credit facilities as of December 31, 2019 and September 30, 2019.
-In addition, the Company held cash and cash equivalents of \$2.2 billion as of December 31, 2019.
-As such, the Company believes it has sufficient financial resources to fund operations and meet its obligations for the foreseeable future. - The Company's debt financial covenant in its revolving credit facility requires a minimum consolidated shareholders' equity attributable to Johnson Controls of at least \$3.5 billion at all times.
-The revolving credit facility also limits the amount of debt secured by liens that may be incurred to a maximum aggregated amount of 10% of consolidated shareholders' equity attributable to Johnson Controls for liens and pledges.
-For purposes of calculating these covenants, consolidated shareholders' equity attributable to Johnson Controls is calculated without giving effect to (i) the application of Accounting Standards Codification ("ASC") 715-60, "Defined Benefit Plans - Other Postretirement," or (ii) the cumulative foreign currency translation adjustment.
-As of December 31, 2019, the Company was in compliance with all covenants and other requirements set forth in its credit agreements and the indentures, governing its notes, and expect to remain in compliance for the foreseeable future.
-None of the Company's debt agreements limit access to stated borrowing levels or require accelerated repayment in the event of a decrease in the Company's credit rating.
+There were no draws on the revolving credit facilities as of June 30, 2020 and September 30, 2019.
+In addition, the Company held cash and cash equivalents of \$1.0 billion as of June 30, 2020.
+Given the increasingly uncertain economic environment caused by the COVID-19 pandemic, the Company took proactive measures in April 2020 to increase near-term financial flexibility, electing to opportunistically raise \$675 million via European financing arrangements and \$575 million in bank term loans.